I absolutely love muffins! Whether a quick breakfast or an afternoon snack, they always go down a treat.

 Matcha is a type of green tea made by grinding young green tea leaves into a fine, bright green powder.
 I’m sure you’ve heard of it.

-Because of this, matcha powder has become more accessible.
+Because of it getting more popular outside of Japan, matcha powder has become more accessible.
 You can probably even find it in well stocked supermarkets.
 If not you can check specialist tea stores or asian supermarkets, it’s easy to order online as well.

 Popular Matcha Flavoured Snacks

 Japanese people don’t drink matcha solely for health reasons, they just love the taste and you can find pretty much anything in matcha flavour here!